 If you have questions about a particular system layout, contact your NetIQ representative for assistance or advice.
-For more information about design constraints, see "Recommended Installation Scenarios and Server Setup" and "Planning to Install the Identity Applications" in the NetIQ Identity Manager Setup Guide.
+For more information about design constraints, see "Planning Overview" and "Considerations for Installing Identity Manager Components" in the NetIQ Identity Manager Setup Guide for Linux and "Planning to Install the Identity Applications" in the NetIQ Identity Manager Setup Guide for Windows.